TDI: 2 What's this?

 9. Amboseli Nature Reserve

 Amboseli is one of the most popular parks in Kenya.
 Visitors have the opportunity to view large herds of elephants up close.
-Other wildlife commonly spotted in the park includes lions, leopards, buffalos cheetah, giraffes, impalas, eland, waterbuck, wildebeest, hyenas, gazelle, and more than 600 species of birds.
+Other wildlife commonly spotted in the park includes lions, leopards, buffalo, cheetah, giraffes, impalas, eland, waterbuck, wildebeest, hyenas, gazelle, and more than 600 species of birds.

 The park is located 4.5 hours from Nairobi, 8 hours from Mombasa, and 8 hours from the Tsavo parks.
 There are 4 entrance gates: